visualpharm/Lunacy/docs/index_updated.md

    </p>

-    The metadata attributes helps you further to filter, group and retrieve icons.
-This section explains the searching parameters used for the service.
-You embed these parameters one after another in your query.
-The order of the parameters can be changed on your own:

 You may use category attribute to group the results.
 Pay attention that the service will not return the categories which have less than ten icons.

    </details>